devcontainers/spec/proposals/features-contribute-lifecycle-scripts.md

 > Note that:
 >
 >1.
 Each bullet point below is _blocking_.
-No subsequent lifecycle hooks shall proceed until the current hook completes.
+No subsequent lifecycle commands shall proceed until the current command completes.
 > 2. If one of the lifecycle scripts fails, any subsequent scripts will not be executed.
-For instance, if `postCreateCommand` fails, `postStartCommand` and any following hooks will be skipped.
+For instance, if a given `postCreate` command fails, the `postStart` hook and any following hooks will be skipped.
 >

 - `featureA`'s onCreateCommand
+- `featureA`'s postCreateCommand
+- `featureB`'s postCreateCommand
+-  The user's postCreateCommand
-- `featureA`'s postCreateCommand, `featureB`'s postCreateCommand, and the user's postCreateCommand **(all executed in parallel)**
+- `featureA`'s postAttachCommand **(parallel syntax, each command running in parallel)**
--  The user's postCreateCommand **(each command running in parallel)**
+-  The user's postAttachCommand **(parallel syntax, each command running in parallel)**

-Suppose `featureB`'s postCreateCommand exited with a non-zero exit code.
+Suppose `featureB`'s postCreateCommand exited were to exit unsuccessfully (non-zero exit code).
 In this case, the `postAttachCommand` will never fire.